gift-surg/NiftyMIC/README.md

 If you have any questions or comments, please drop an email to `michael.ebner.14@ucl.ac.uk`.

 ## NiftyMIC applied to fetal brain MRI
 Given a set of low-resolution, possibly motion-corrupted, stacks of 2D slices, NiftyMIC produces an isotropic, high-resolution 3D volume.
 As an example, we illustrate its use for fetal MRI by computing a high-resolution visualization of the brain for a neck mass subject.
 HASTE sequences were used to acquire the low-resolution images in multiple orientations.
-The associated brain masks for motion correction were obtained using [fetal_brain_seg][fetal_brain_seg].
+The associated brain masks for motion correction were obtained using the automatic segmentation tool [fetal_brain_seg][fetal_brain_seg].

 <p align="center">
    <img src="./data/demo/NiftyMIC_Algorithm.png" align="center" width="700">